ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 # Creating Objects

-Now we have our template of the plugin and have some knowledge on what is going on, let's start working on object creation.
 Without any objects in the environment, we cannot do anything with it.
+Now we have our plugin template, let's start working on object creation.

 ## Review

-Before we start adding code into the plugin, let's review what is an ECS.
-Please refer to this [page](../Core_Concepts/entity_component_system.md).

-In short, we need to have ID for each object that is associated with each graphic itself.
+Before we start adding code to the plugin, review what an ECS is by referring to this [page](../Core_Concepts/entity_component_system.md).
+In short, we need to have a unique ID for each object that is associated with each graphic itself.

 ## Adding packages/libraries/crates

-Insert the following packages/libraries/crates (We will call them crates for now on) into the very top of `lib.rs` file.
+Insert the following packages/libraries/crates (we will call them crates for now on) into the very top of `lib.rs` file.

 ```rust
 use cimvr_engine_interface::{make_app_state, prelude::*, pkg_namespace};